Anishkrishnan5/gff3-visualizer/README.md

 This tool parses GFF3 annotations into a hierarchical model (**gene → transcript → exon/CDS**), compares **predicted vs ground-truth gene structures**, and renders a clear visual representation of their structural differences.

-The MVP deliberately focuses on **single-gene or localized region analysis** to prioritize interpretability and correctness over genome-scale complexity.
+This tool deliberately focuses on **single-gene or localized region analysis** to prioritize interpretability and correctness over genome-scale complexity.

 ---

-## Key Features (MVP)
+## Key Features

 ### GFF3 Parsing
 - Supports `gene`, `mRNA` / `transcript`, `exon`, and `CDS` features